Yoga Teacher Training

 Format

-Most weekends are partial Fridays and full days Saturday and Sunday.
 Students are expected to maintain their practice and complete self-study assignments between classroom dates.
 All sessions are mandatory and required for course completion.

 Dates